North-Sea-Transition-Authority/field-consents/migration/migration-steps.md

 This will join the split CLOB data and update the appropriate tables and columns with the reconstruction CLOBs

+## 9. Replace the special character placeholders with the actual characters

+On the FCS Postgres database (`fcs` schema) run the following patch:
+- `/energyportal/V08_replace_special_character_placeholders.sql`

+This will replace the special character placeholders with the actual characters.
+The placeholders are pushed over the DB link above, for example `[_CHR189_]` then we find these and replace with the appropriate actual character, in this case `CHR(189)`, i.e. `½`

 # Archived step (might be useful if the DB link was down)
 ## Manual extract/import method
 ### Export